michaelgowdy/AdventureWorks/README.md

-# AdventureWorks2019 WPF and BLazor Sample Projects
+# WPF and BLazor Sample Projects using AdventureWorks2019